This will set the mood and over feel of your website, but there are a few things to know.

 Colors to Avoid

 They’ve been over used and reminiscent of bad/old websites from the 1990’s.

 Do these colors hurt your eyes?
 It’s even worse on mobile if someone discovers your site in the middle of the night.

 Black and white should not be used for backgrounds.
-Black is over used and white can be blinding.
+Black is overused and white can be blinding.
 Notice you can see the white background and the rest of the page isn’t as white?
 Means you have a good color depth and good eye site.
-The color is called called ‘snow’, it helps your white text stand out and is a lot softer on the eyes, making your website easier to browse.
+The color is called ‘snow’, it helps your white text stand out and is a lot softer on the eyes, making your website easier to browse.

 Let me try to fix those colors…

 These are a lot softer on the eyes and what people consider ‘web colors’.
 If these were a flavor, they’d taste a lot better too.

 This is a safe choice.
 Family friendly and familiar.
 This is a good color scheme if you want people to relate to your business easier.

 Color accents are good and can draw attention where needed without feeling out of place.